apifortress/gael/README.md

 	}

 All the query methods may return Elements or specialized classes inheriting from Element.

+### Collectors
+Collectors are utilities that can simplify some common tasks when consuming API Elements.
+Collectors in fact collect interesting items that are spread in the elements tree.

+The HrefCollector, searches a provided element and its descendants for 'href' attributes', collecting them as it finds them.

 ## TODO
 * Write complete reference on the exposed API.